vishnumishra/getjerry/readme.md

 ### Range Collection
+#### This program don't have any dependencies. it just need Node.js (^9.11.2)

->Note: You should have NodeJs install to run this.
+>Note: You should have NodeJs(^9.11.2) install to run this program.

+#### Directory
+* test - It include the test runner and the tests which have test cases.

-Run test:
+Run all test:

     npm test

-List tests:
+List all test:

     npm run list

-Get Result:
+Print Results:

     npm start